 It's a vast area of grass now for sports and civilian enjoyment and sitting and enjoying the views.
 Enjoy a few moments or more sitting on a bench at the Plains of Abraham overlooking the St. Lawrence River.
 It's very serene from this vantage point!

 Musée National des Beaux-Arts du Québec is also at the Plains of Abraham, where a portion of the building used to serve as a former prison in the 1870s.

-Get a Bird’s Eye View at the Observation Tower
+Get a Bird's Eye View of Quebec City and Beyond, from the Top of the Observation Tower

 The views of Quebec City and the St. Lawrence River from the observation tower are fantastic.
 The building is only 31 stories high which in a city like New York may seem small.
 Yet in Quebec City, where there's building limits that don't allow skyscrapers to reach beyond this height, it's enough to get you above all other structures in town.

 Looking east you'll see the view of the river and Fairmont Le Château Frontenac and you'll see where the river widens looking south.
 There are a lot of interesting facts about Quebec and Quebec City in both French and English on the walls of the observation floor.

 The Observation de la Capitale is located in the Marie-Guyart building, at 1037 De La Chevrotière in Quebec City.
 As soon as you walk up to the building you'll see the area on the ground floor to buy tickets (if you haven't already purchased them online) and they'll direct you to the elevator to head up to the 31st floor.
 (Temporarily closed during COVID as of fall, 2020.)